digitalbazaar/bedrock-web-stats/docs/ChartController.md

 <a name="ChartController+updater"></a>

 ### chartController.updater(latest, last, all)
-Called be StatsService on each update.
+Called by StatsService on each update.

 **Kind**: instance method of [<code>ChartController</code>](#ChartController)